cryobry/installjrmc/README.md

 * `installJRMC --install repo --service jriver-x11vnc --service jriver-mediacenter --vncpass "letmein"`

-    Install services to share the existing local desktop via VNC and automatically run Media Center on startup.
+    Install services to share the existing local desktop via VNC and automatically run MC on startup.

 * `installJRMC --install repo --service jriver-xvnc --display ":2"`

-    Install an Xvnc server on display ':2' that starts Media Center.
+    Install an Xvnc server on display ':2' that starts MC.

 * `installJRMC --install deb --compat`

-    Install a more widely-compatible version of MC on deb-based distros.
+    Install a more widely-compatible version of that latest MC on deb-based distros.

 * `installJRMC --uninstall`

-    Uninstall JRiver Media Center and its associated services and firewall rules.
+    Uninstall MC and its associated services and firewall rules.
 This will **not** remove your media, media library/database, or automated library backup folder.

 ## Additional Info